Take This 5 Minute Dementia Test: Assess Your Cognitive Health

 Clinical studies have demonstrated that physical exercises such as aerobics can enhance cognitive functioning by stimulating neurogenesis – the creation of new neurons – particularly in areas associated with memory and learning.

-Additionally, exercise improves mood and sleep patterns while reducing stress levels, which are factors known to contribute to cognitive impairment over time.
+Additionally, exercise improves mood and while reducing stress levels, which are factors known to contribute to cognitive impairment over time.

 While these dietary modifications, coupled with regular physical exercises, can establish a solid foundation for maintaining optimal cognitive health, they are part of an overall lifestyle modification required for comprehensive brain health maintenance rather than standalone remedies.